section-engineering-education/engineering-education/content/articles/building-an-animated-vertical-timeline-chart-with-html-css-and-javascript/index.md

 The source code of this project application is available on [GitHub](https://github.com/shegz101/Vertical-timeline/tree/main).

 ### Conclusion
-This tutorial showed you how to build a timeline chart using HTML to build its structure, CSS to style it as desired and JavaScript to animate the chart.
+This tutorial showed you how to build a timeline chart using HTML to build its structure, CSS to style it as desired, and JavaScript to animate the chart.

 You also learned how to create a method that detects if an element is in the viewport.
 We used the CSS `visibility` and `opacity` properties and the `translateX()` function to add animation effects.
 With that, you have an animated vertical timeline chart.

+Happy coding!
+---
+Peer Review Contributions by: [Briana Nzivu](/engineering-education/authors/briana-nzivu/)